mikechambers84/XTulator/README.md

 - Implement a sort of generic "virtual ISA card" interface
 - Keep CPU and other modules as independent of each other as possible
 - Improve accuracy of chipset and components emulation
-- Maintain platform-independence as much as possible
+- Maintain host platform-independence
 - Implement proper hard drive and floppy disk controller interfaces, rather than "cheating" with HLE like before

 ### Current status

-WARNING: This software is still currently in the early stages, and not really ready for general use but it's usable.
+WARNING: This software is still currently in the early stages, and not really ready for general use.
+If you enjoy testing experimental new software, this is for you!

-It supports multiple machine defitions which are selectable via the command line. (-machine option, use -h for help) Only the "generic_xt" machine is currently bootable.
+It supports multiple machine definitions which are selectable via the command line. (-machine option, use -h for help) Only the "generic_xt" machine is currently bootable.
 This is currently making use of the [Super PC/Turbo XT BIOS](http://www.phatcode.net/downloads.php?id=101) from [phatcode.net](http://www.phatcode.net) which is attributed to Ya'akov Miles and Jon Petrosky.

 I hope to get the stock IBM XT and other BIOSes bootable in the near future.
 They don't seem to like something about my chipset implementation, which is my highest priority bug at the moment.

+You cannot change floppy images on the fly yet.
+I'm trying to come up with a cross-platform GUI method to do this and change other options in real-time.
+If you need to install an OS and programs on a hard disk image, it may be best for now to do that in something like QEMU or Fake86, and then boot the HDD image in XTulator.

 [You can download the current ROM set for the defined machines by clicking here.](https://gofile.io/d/HDBU6i) (Links to gofile.io)

-Checkmarks below mean it's implemented enough to boot and run things with the "Turbo XT" BIOS.
-See comments for details.
+Checkmarks below mean that feature is implemented enough to boot and run things with the "generic_xt" machine definition.
+See comments below for details.

 - [x] CPU - Complete
 - [x] Implement support for multiple machine defnitions (This exists, but only the generic_xt machine boots, the other BIOSes have issues.
 This is a high priority thing to fix)